-In business segments results, revenues for network services and systems integration business segment were JPY200,679 million, up 6.4% year over year (JPY188,634 million for the fiscal year ended March 31, 2019) and operating profit was JPY6,729 million, up 46.3% year over year (JPY4,599 million for the fiscal year ended March 31, 2019).
-As for ATM operation business, revenues were JPY4,081 million, down 1.7% year over year (JPY4,152 million for the fiscal year ended March 31, 2019) and operating profit was JPY1,645 million, up 1.4% year over year (JPY1,623 million for the fiscal year ended March 31, 2019).
+In business segments results, revenues for network services and systems integration business segment were JPY210,278 million, up 4.8% year over year and operating profit was JPY13,541 million, up 101.2% year over year.
+As for ATM operation business, revenues were JPY2,891 million, down 29.2% year over year and operating profit was JPY826 million, down 49.8% year over year.

-3 Analysis of Result of Operation
+(iii) Analysis of Result of Operation